yoyachi/tech-blog/README.md

 Please, clone the repo.
 Then navigate to the root folder, run the following commands from the CLI:

-Run Test:
+1. Run Test:

  npm run test

- Seed DB:
+2. Seed DB:

  npm run seed

- Start Server:
+3. Start Server:

  npm start server

+ ## Technologies Used

+Model-View-Controller paradigm

+* Express-handlebars
+* MySql2
+* Sequelize

+You will also need

+* Dotenv package (to use enviroment variables).
+* Bcrypt package (to hash passwords).
+* Express-session package.
+* Connect-session-sequelize package (to add authentication).

  ## License